Homophobia: Christianity and the Bible

-Islam and sharia
+Islam and Sharia

 In some cases, the distinction between religious homophobia and state-sponsored homophobia is not clear, a key example being territories under Islamic authority.
 All major Islamic sects forbid homosexuality, which is a crime under Sharia Law and treated as such in most Muslim countries.
-In Afghanistan, for instance, homosexuality carried the death penalty under the Taliban.
-After their fall, homosexuality was reduced from a capital crime to one that is punished with fines and prison sentences.
+In Afghanistan, for instance, homosexuality carries the death penalty under Taliban rule.
+During the Islamic Republic period, it was instead punishable by fine or prison sentence.
+After the revolution of 1979 in Iran and the establishment of a new government based on Islamic Sharia, the pressure and punishment against LGBTQ people has expanded in this country.
 The legal situation in the United Arab Emirates, however, is unclear.

 In 2009, the International Lesbian and Gay Association (ILGA) published a report entitled State Sponsored Homophobia 2009, which is based on research carried out by Daniel Ottosson at Södertörn University College, Stockholm, Sweden.
 This research found that of the 80 countries around the world that continue to consider homosexuality illegal: